acerorg/coding-challenge-devops/README.md

 Assuming you cannot change the machine’s operating system and cannot re-partition any of the local HDDs; However, you have admin access to install software and enabling some Windows features.

-How would you setup your work environment on your Windows 10 work machine?
+How would you setup your work environment on the machine?